jelias/jelias.github.io/things-ive-learned.md

 -   Its a small world out there, be nice to everyone you meet.
 Odds are that your paths will cross again.
 -   Walks are wonderful and a great time to reflect and think.
 Or not think.
 -   Listen.
 It can be easy to get caught up in sharing your opinions and and thoughts, but make sure to take the time and listen to those around you.
+-   Surround yourself with people who make you laugh, remind who you are, and tell you it’s gonna be ok.
 {{end}}

 {{wide}}